Who are Disadvantaged Children?

 Schools, throughout the country, receive additional funding to support Disadvantaged Children to help raise their attainment from reception to Year 11.
 This funding is also known as Pupil Premium.
 Government findings have shown that this group of children has consistently lower educational attainment than those from other groups.
-It was first introduced in April 2011 and in the 2013/14 academic year amounted to £953 per pupil.
-In the 2016/17 academic year the funding increased to £1320 for primary aged children.
+It was first introduced in April 2011 and, in the 2016/17 academic year, the funding was set at £1320 for primary aged children and has remained unchanged since.

 The school receives Disadvantaged Children funding if a child:

-Funding for Looked After Children funding remains £1900 per pupil in 2016/17 with the following eligibility criteria:
+Funding for Looked After Children funding is £2300 per pupil with the following eligibility criteria:

-Further information may be found at this Government website:
+Further information about the Pupil Premium may be found at this Government website:

 How We Spend the Pupil Premium Grant

 At All Saints we know that every child is different and will therefore have different needs.
 We judge what support will be most beneficial for each child and invest the pupil premium accordingly.
-A report detailing how the Pupil Premium grant is spent in the school is available here or at the bottom of the page.
+A report detailing how the Pupil Premium grant is spent in the school is available here:

 Government funding for the Pupil Premium is based on children who have been registered for free school meals at any time in the last 6 years.
 It is therefore important we make sure all those who qualify are actually registered.
 Even if you (or your child) don't want to receive free school meals on a regular basis, there are other educational benefits they can receive through the Pupil Premium.
 If you think your child is eligible for Pupil Premium, please complete an application form.
-It may also be helpful to visit this page on our website:
+It may also be helpful to visit this page on our website and to look at the following documents: